 The following are things to follow to ensure that your nursing recommendation letter is effective and enables your candidate to be competitive:

-- Follow the correct structure of the letter: The letter must begin with a formal salutation and introduce who you are and why you are writing the letter.
-The body should consist of three paragraphs and there should be a concluding statement summarizing the main points discussed in the letter and a strong supporting statement.
+• Follow the correct structure of the letter: The letter must begin with a formal salutation and introduce who you are and why you are writing it.
+The body section should consist of three paragraphs and there should be a concluding statement summarizing the main points discussed in the letter and a strong supporting statement.

-- Be polite to the admission committee: Recommendation letters must always be polite and respectful.
+• Be polite to the admissions committee: Recommendation letters must always be polite and respectful.
 Thus, even if there are things about the committee or application process that you disagree with, avoid being critical or pessimistic in the letter.

-- Show your attitude to the applicant: While writing the body of the letter, use examples from your knowledge and experience with the applicant to demonstrate they are a good fit for the opportunity.
+• Show your attitude toward the applicant: Use examples from your knowledge and experience with the applicant to demonstrate they are a good fit for the opportunity.
 Focusing on what they have accomplished in the past and how this experience has prepared them for their current application is an excellent idea.

-- Write only facts that concern the applicant: It is essential that you include only facts in your recommendation letter.
+• Write only facts that concern the applicant: It is essential that you include only facts in your letter.
 This implies including information that you can personally verify or information that the applicant has provided documentation for.

 Don’ts